-Questions will be based on the Core Curriculum and will be of a difficulty appropriate to grades C to G. This paper will be weighted at 30% of the final total available marks.
+Questions will be based on the Core curriculum and will be of a difficulty appropriate to grades C to G. This paper will be weighted at 30% of the final total available marks.

-and either: or: Paper 2 Written paper consistructured questions 1 hour, 15 minutes sting of short-answer and s.
-Paper 3 Written paper con structured questio 1 hour, 15 minutes sisting of short-answer and ons.
-Questions will be ba Curriculum and will to grades C to G. ased on the Core be of a difficulty appropriate based on the Extended ill be of a difficulty appropriate es.
-Questions will test s Objectives A and B. skills mainly in Assessment Questions will tes Objectives A and I t skills mainly in Assessment B. · ' narks available will be based and the remainder on the 80 marks 80 marks This paper will be w total available marks reighted at 50% of the final s.
-This paper will be total available mar weighted at 50% of the final ks. and either: or: Paper 4 Paper 5 1 hour, 15 minutes Coursework Practical test Internal assessmen t of practical skills.
-Questions coverin g experimental skills.
-This paper will be w total available marks reighted at 20% of the final s.
-This paper will be total available mar weighted at 20% of the final ks.
+and either: or: Paper 2 1 hour 15 minutes Written paper consisting of short-answer and structured questions.
+Questions will be based on the Core curriculum and will be of a difficulty appropriate to grades C to G. Questions will test skills mainly in Assessment Objectives A and B. Paper 3 1 hour 15 minutes Written paper consisting of short-answer and structured questions.
+Questions will be based on the Extended curriculum and will be of a difficulty appropriate to the higher grades.
+Questions will test skills mainly in Assessment Objectives A and B. A quarter of the marks available will be based on Core material and the remainder on the Supplement.
+80 marks This paper will be weighted at 50% of the final total available marks.
+80 marks This paper will be weighted at 50% of the final total available marks. and either: or: or: Paper 4 Coursework School-based assessment of practical skills.
+Paper 5 1 hour 15 minutes Practical Test Questions covering experimental and observational skills. weighted at 20% of the final Paper 6 Alternative to Practical Written paper designed to test familiarity with laboratory based procedures. weighted at 20% of the final total available marks weighted at 20% of the final total available marks

-- This component tests appropriate skills in Assessment Objective C. Candidates will not be required to use knowledge outside the Core Curriculum. - At least one teacher in each Center offering a subject including coursework must be accredited by Cambridge.
-Accreditation is only given to teachers who satisfy Cambridge requirements concerning moderation and who have undergone special training in assessment.
+- This component tests appropriate skills in Assessment Objective C. Candidates will not be required to use knowledge outside the Core curriculum. - Teachers may not undertake school-based assessment without the written approval of Cambridge.
+This is only given to teachers who satisfy Cambridge requirements concerning moderation and who have undergone special training in assessment.
+Cambridge offers schools in-service training in the form of occasional face-to-face courses held in countries where there is a need, and also through the Coursework Training Handbook, available from Cambridge Publications.